Skip to main content

 Get Tenant Placement and Eviction Protection from Stutts

 In the face of high vacancy rates, North Alabama landlords need to take a creative approach and implement tenant retention ideas.
-Tenant placement sets you up to find great tenants that can pay rent, respect your lease, and even sign a renewal.
+Tenant placement sets you up to find great tenants who can pay rent, respect your lease, and even sign a renewal.

 Stutts Properties manages the biggest North Alabama portfolio of rental properties.
 As we've built this portfolio, we've developed time-tested methods to place great tenants.
 We'll even provide eviction protection if our tenant placement strategy fails.